Continuous glucose monitoring (CGM): what it shows and why it changes everything

 Why is CGM so much better than finger pricks 99% of the time?

-• High and low alerts act like barriers at a bowling alley; they keep you from falling over the edge.
+• Alerts reduce surprises.
+High and low alarms act like barriers at a bowling alley: they stop you falling off the edge.

 How much time in range should I aim for?

-Time in range (TIR) is usually defined as 4.0–10.0 mmol/L (70–180 mg/dL).
-This table shows that the higher your TIR, the better your daily energy and future health.
-But the time you spend managing diabetes also rises as TIR increases.
-It’s a balancing act.
+Time in range (TIR) is usually defined as 3.9–10.0 mmol/L (70–180 mg/dL).
+This chart links higher TIR with better day-to-day energy and future health.
+But there’s a trade-off: the effort and mental load of diabetes management can rise as TIR targets tighten.

 What matters is finding the sweet spot between time-in-range and quality of life.

-That balance will change over time as new challenges and priorities come your way — and that’s exactly how it should be.
+That balance will change over time as new challenges and priorities come your way — and that’s normal.

 Don’t chase day-to-day perfection.
-Use CGM to learn your patterns, adjust one lever at a time, and aim for a sustainable TIR that matches your current life constraints.
+Use CGM to learn your patterns, adjust one lever at a time, and aim for a sustainable TIR that fits your current life constraints.

 What’s next